himanshu-hf/feedback-management/docs/planning-stage/project-details.md

 ---

-NOTE: From here onwards it's our ideas.
+NOTE: From here onwards it's my ideas.
       Hence these aren't must to implement.

 ### 4. Integration Capabilities